fuseraft/kiwi/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Astral?
+Unsure where to begin contributing to Kiwi?
 You can start by looking through `beginner` and `help wanted` issues:

 - **Beginner issues** - issues which should only require a few lines of code, and a test or two.
 - **Help wanted issues** - issues which should be a bit more involved than `beginner` issues.